Stability and decoherence analysis of the silicon vacancy in 3C-SiC: Abstract

 \section{Abstract}

-We study the silicon vacancy in 3C-SiC as a color center of interest in the field of Quantum Technologies, focusing on its magnetic interaction with the SiC nuclear spin bath containing $\mathrm{Si}^{29}$ and $\mathrm{C}^{13}$ nuclei in their natural isotopic concentration.
-We calculate the system’s energetic and magnetic properties with ab initio methods based on the Density Functional Theory, identifying the neutral charge state of the silicon vacancy as the most favorable for p-doped 3C-SiC systems.
-We thereon evaluate the Free Induction Decay and the Hahn-echo sequence on the electron spin interacting with the nuclear spin bath.
-Here, the Electron Spin Echo Envelope Modulation phenomenon, due to single nuclear spin flipping processes, and the overall decay are highlighted in the context of the Cluster Correlation Expansion theory.
+The silicon vacancy ($\mathrm{V}_{\mathrm{Si}}$) in 3C-SiC is studied as a center of interest in the field of Quantum Technologies, modeled as an electron spin (behaving as a two state qubit in appropriate conditions) interacting through hyperfine coupling with the SiC nuclear spin bath containing $^{29}\mathrm{Si}$ and $^{13}\mathrm{C}$ nuclei in their natural isotopic concentration.
+We calculate the formation energies of the neutral and charged $\mathrm{V}_{\mathrm{Si}}$ with \textit{ab initio} methods based on the Density Functional Theory, identifying the stability of the neutral charge state for energies close to the valence band of 3C-SiC.
+In addition, magnetic properties are calculated for the $\mathrm{V}_{\mathrm{Si}}^{-1}$ in 3C-SiC and for $\mathrm{V}_{\mathrm{Si}}^0$ in both cubic and hexagonal SiC polytypes.
+We thereon evaluate, for the defect in the cubic polytype, the Free Induction Decay and the Hahn-echo sequence on the electron spin interacting with the nuclear spin bath, shedding light on the Electron Spin Echo Envelope Modulation phenomenon and the decoherence effect by means of the Cluster Correlation Expansion theory.
 We find a non-exponential coherence decay, which is a typical feature of solid-state qubits subjected to low frequency 1/f-type noise from the environment.